wilkie/blog/posts/reuleaux-selectors.md

 ![Facebook, a social network with millions of users, fails to represent non-binary genders.](gender-facebook.png)

 There was a conscious effort of developers in general (facebook avoided this trend), one could insist was merely to retrofit a proactive model with an existing system, to add a third catch-all option usually titled "other."
-This is an incorrect solution because culturely it paints the image that this third option represents a third gender, when it really collects those strictly outside of the cultural gender-binary.
+This is an incorrect solution because culturally it paints the image that this third option represents a third gender, when it really collects those strictly outside of the cultural gender-binary.
 It dismisses the gender identity of all of those outside male and female.
 Furthermore, the term "*other*" depicts these individuals as abnormal.
 It says, you can be a man, a woman, or something else.
 This is not equality.
 This is merely placation without respect for identity.
 Not to mention that some individuals may wish to opt out of the politics of gender and the "other" option unduly oppresses them into that system.